 Cellular Dance

 Cellular Dance is part of Multiverse’s mission to bring artists, scientists and musicians together in collaborative projects that shed light on the world from fundamentally new perspectives.
-We believe that the best creative teams incorporate all of the aspects of STEAM (adding Arts to the familiar acronym) and that working together, we can share our insights with the widest possible audience.
+We believe that the best creative teams incorporate all of the aspects of STEAM (adding Arts to the familiar acronym) and that by working together, we can share our insights with the widest possible audience.

 Time-lapse footage of a Drosophila (fruit fly) embryo.
 Footage by by Tomer et al 2012, music by David Ibbett, violin performed by Sarah Ibbett.